Isla de los Estados: Flora and fauna

-Isla de los Estados is covered with dense low forests of Nothofagus southern beech.
-The animal life is composed mainly of penguins, orcas, seals, seagulls and cormorants, as well as the human-introduced deer and goats.
+Isla de los Estados is covered with dense low forests of Nothofagus (southern beech).
+The animal life is composed mainly of penguins, orcas, seals, seagulls, and cormorants, as well as human-introduced deer and goats.
 The island is the location of one of the more southerly Atlantic breeding colonies of the Magellanic penguin.
 As early as the last part of the 18th century, Isla de los Estados was used as a seal harvesting location.
+The island and surrounding waters, including the Burdwood Bank, an ocean bank to its east, have been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of southern rockhopper and Magellanic penguins, imperial shags, and striated caracaras.